Curly-haired Black woman in vibrant orange, pink, blue sweater at desk w/ laptop

 Make inadequate lessons understandable

-When the jump to online learning first happened, many students felt their teachers’ lessons were harder to understand.
+When jumping to online learning, many students feel lessons can be harder to understand.
 When this occurs, the best thing to do is to ask questions and have the teacher or professor re-explain if necessary.
 However, this still isn’t enough for some students—you may need more depth to the lesson.
 Fortunately, the internet is your virtue.
 There’s a wide variety of resources online to help you further understand any subject.
 Searching for a trusted YouTube creator to help you gain more depth on a lesson may help you greatly.
 For example, if you have trouble comprehending your Biology lesson over Zoom and the teacher isn’t available to help, searching for a video on the internet by a trusted creator could help you understand it from a different perspective.
 If you still don't understand or just want to check in on what you learned that day, never be afraid to ask your teacher for a one-on-one video call, email your questions, or visit their virtual office hours

-Being a student during the pandemic is hard, but changes to your lifestyle could dramatically help your chances of success.
+Being an online student is hard, but changes to your lifestyle could dramatically help your chances of success.
 By practicing self-discipline, ensuring your mental health is great, and achieving a better understanding of hard lessons, you can take advantage of online learning.
 Keeping a positive attitude and continuing to work hard will help you achieve the mindset of succession—and it’s never too late to make these changes!

 Like what you’re reading?